SpiderStrategies/autodbbackup/README.md

 1. Download and install Perl.
 On windows, I used strawberry perl from the url [http://strawberryperl.com/](http://strawberryperl.com/).

+1.5 On an Ubuntu server, you may have to the following to install build tools.
+		apt-get install build-essential

 2. Add required archives.

 		perl -MCPAN -e "install Config::Properties"